aopt/OptimizationModels/StackingBoxes/readme.md

 # Stacking 3d boxes

-Stack 3b boxes such that the base of each layer is strictly shrinking.
+Stack 3d boxes (rotation allowed) such that the base of each layer is strictly shrinking.
 Maximize the total height.

 ![](image.png)